Estate planning with a family cottage

 Keeping the family cottage in the family is the topic of many books and articles.
 No one has yet devised the perfect way to make sure that everyone in the family gets a fair share of the cottage.
 Professional advisors, at various times, suggest joint ownership, corporate ownership, and trust ownership.
 Each has its merits and each is suitable in the right circumstances.
 You can do these things during your lifetime or in your Will.

 Family cottages can be a great source of problems

-In a recent article I wrote for the Edmonton Journal, I wrote about the problems that family cottages can create in estate planning.
+In a recent article, I wrote for the Edmonton Journal, I wrote about the problems that family cottages can create in estate planning.
 Despite the best of intentions, I’ve seen cottages create big family fights.
 The problem is that the cottage can be a trigger for powerful emotions and longstanding family memories.
-That being said, the motivation for planning is typically driven by finances, taxation and money.
-This disconnect between emotions and logic will often create a no win situation.
+That being said, the motivation for planning is typically driven by finances, taxation, and money.
+This disconnect between emotions and logic will often create a no-win situation.

-When it comes to estate planning, money can be easily divided many different ways.
+When it comes to estate planning, money can be easily divided into many different ways.
 It’s often the things that can’t be divided that create fights like mom’s wedding ring, the old grandfather clock that’s been passed down multiple generations and yes, even the family cottage.

 Three things to do when planning the future of the cottage

 When it comes to estate planning with cottages, consider three very important things to do: